 I know it sounds weird to cuddle with a stranger and get paid for it, but if you’re helping out someone who really needs it, this could turn into a really meaningful gig.

 Dogs need to release their pent-up energy through walking, but a lot of pet owners don’t have the time to walk their dogs regularly.
-So, if you’re crazy about dogs, this could be the perfect job for you!
+So, if you’re crazy about dogs, dog walking jobs could be the perfect job for you!
 Dog walkers can earn as much or as little as they work.

 If you opt to walk more than one dog at a time, you could make double the income.
 To find dog-walking gigs in your area, I recommend signing up at Rover.
 According to Rover, some of their dog walkers make around $1,000 a month.